smcmanis/chameleon/README.md

 1. Import and format a dataset with `chameleon-data format`,
 2. Create *k*-fold cross-validation partitions with `chameleon-data kfold`,
-3. Configure the full pipeline with `chameleon pipe`.
-Alternatively, individually configure the pipeline using `chameleon features` to add feature selection algorithms and `chameleon classifiers` to add classifiers.
+3. Configure the full pipeline with `chameleon-pipe pipe`.
+Alternatively, individually configure the pipeline using `chameleon-pipe features` to add feature selection algorithms and `chameleon-pipe classifiers` to add classifiers.
 4. Run the pipeline with `chameleon run`.

 <!-- ![Pipeline workflow diagram](pipelinediagram.svg) -->